Report Brief

 • How do you handle internal equity for Airflow Data Engineer when hiring in a hot market?

-• When stakeholders disagree on impact, how is the narrative decided—e.g., Security vs Engineering?
+• When stakeholders disagree on impact, how is the narrative decided—e.g., Finance vs Data/Analytics?

 • Are Airflow Data Engineer bands public internally?
 If not, how do employees calibrate fairness?